lad-sapienza/sCMS/README.md

 To enhance site navigation, a horizontal Navbar has been implemented.
 On mobile devices, the Navbar becomes vertical and collapsible.
 This feature automatically collects information on titles and internal positioning from the Front Matter of various pages  (Learn how: [Front Matter](#1-front-matter) ).
 As the Navbar is built using a React-Bootstrap component, please refer to the official documentation for styling modifications or further implementations: https://react-bootstrap.netlify.app/docs/components/navbar/

-## Pages
+## Adding content

 s:CMS also provide tools for easily build and personalize the pages of your website.
-Being based on Gatsby, every such page works with the .mdx Markdown extension [MDX documentation](https://www.gatsbyjs.com/docs/glossary/mdx/#:~:text=MDX%20is%20an%20extension%20to,but%20still%20supports%20inline%20HTML).
+Being based on Gatsby, every such page works with the [*.mdx Markdown extension](https://www.gatsbyjs.com/docs/glossary/mdx/#:~:text=MDX%20is%20an%20extension%20to,but%20still%20supports%20inline%20HTML).

 Five example pages are provided in the contents section of the default project that fully explore the potentiality of s:CMS.